Turf Hill, Burley

 Route

-From Burley car park, take the more-or-less straight gravel path which heads south across the open heath.
+From Burley car park, take the more-or-less straight gravel path which heads south through the gorse bushes.
 You soon begin a gradual descent down Turf Hill.

 Look out for Sway Tower in the distance, with the Isle of Wight visible across the Solent behind it.
 The 218 ft-high tower is visible for miles around and is a familiar landmark.
 It was built in the 1880s by wealthy local landowner Andrew Thomas Turton Peterson and is thought to be the tallest structure in the world made from non-reinforced concrete.

 Continue walking, with Shappen Bottom on your right.
-After about 2km from the car park there is a steeper descent towards a footbridge which crosses a stream.
+After about 2km from the car park, the track narrows and there is a steeper descent towards a footbridge which crosses the Avon Water stream at the bottom of the valley.

 At the ruins of the Greenberry Bridge, turn right onto the path and follow its gently curving route for 1.5km.

-When the path crosses a second small bridge with metal railings, you can either take the path on the right up the hill, or take a detour on the path on the left and pay a visit to Witten Pond.
+When the path crosses a second small bridge with metal railings, take the path on the right of the railing which immediately heads up the hillside.

-Take the path up Burbush Hill, passing a tumulus – a Bronze Age burial mound – on your left after about 330m.
+Continue on the track up Burbush Hill, passing a tumulus – a Bronze Age burial mound – hidden in the heathland on your left after about 330m.

-To visit the village, a path through the trees links the car park to the Coven of Witches gift shop.
+To visit the village of Burley, a path through the trees links the car park to the Coven of Witches gift shop.

 View Map